ducakar/openzone/README.md

 Linux-x86_64-Clang client is launched by default. `<options>` are passed to the client command line.
 The following alternative launches are available:

-- `wine`: Installs and launches standalone Windows i686 port via Wine.
+- `wine`: Installs and launches standalone Windows x86_64 port via Wine.
-- `wine64`: Installs and launches standalone Windows x86-64 port via Wine.

 ## Documentation ##